What can you do on the Student Visitor Visa?

 To apply for this visa category you must:

-Yes, if you want to study in the UK for more than six months you must apply under the Tier 4 (General) category of the points-based system.
+You cannot switch to this visa in the UK, however, if you want to study in the UK for more than six months you must apply under the new Student Visa system from your home country.

 No, you will not be able to bring dependants with you to the UK on this visa.

-However, if you study in the UK using the Tier 4 Student Visa rather than the Short-Term Study Visa, you will be eligible to bring dependants to the UK with you.
+However, if you study in the UK using the Student Visa rather than the Short-Term Study Visa, you may be eligible to bring dependants to the UK with you.

 At IAS, we can simplify the process of applying for a Study Visa.
 If you are unsure about which visa type is best for you, or which Study Visa you qualify for, one of our expert immigration specialists can advise you on your best option.
 They can also guide you through the application process for a Student Visitor Visa and ensure that it goes as smoothly as possible.

 - assessing and advising on your eligibility under the UK immigration rules for a UK Study Visa;